Show & Go Car Club Cruise-In

 Car Show

-Join the Show & Go Car Club for a fun Cruise-In.
-Enjoy an afternoon of classic cars, delicious eats from Sonic, live music and door prizes!
+Join the Show & Go Car Club or a fun Cruise-In.
+Enjoy an afternoon of classic cars, delicious eats from local food trucks, live music and door prizes!
 Try your luck with our 50/50 pot while soaking in the fun atmosphere.
-Whether you’re a car enthusiast, hungry, or just looking for a great time, the cruise-in has you covered.
+Whether you’re a car enthusiast, a foodie, or just looking for a great time the cruise-in has you covered.

-Follow the Show & Go Car Club Facebook Group for Meet & Greet announcements and Cruise-In updates.
+Follow the Show & Go Car Club Facebook Page for Meet & Greet announcements and Cruise-In updates.

 For more information contact: George Durham – 270-821-3163 or Eddie Payton – 270-836-0966